-BIT No. FUNCTION NAME DESCRIPTION 4 Logger At least one reading in the logger is not consistent.
-18 Function engine A problem has occurred on one of the outputs of the function engine.
+BIT No. FUNCTION NAME DESCRIPTION 18 function engine A problem has occurred on one of the outputs of the function engine.
 This fault is used to identify a calorimetry problem for example.
-19 Ultrasound configuration The ultrasonic board has a configuration problem.
-20 Alarm C A peripheral system has a fault.
-21 Alarm B Maintenance is required on the flow meter.
-22 Alarm A The flow meter has a general fault.
-23 Access code The maximum number of unlocking attempts has been reached.
+19 ultrasound configuration The ultrasonic board has a configuration problem.
+20 alarm C A peripheral system has a fault.
+21 alarm B Maintenance is required on the flow meter.
+22 alarm A The flow meter has a general fault.
+23 access code The maximum number of unlocking attempts has been reached.
 Please wait before trying again.
-24 Configuration access The configuration has been changed or the device is in echo display mode.
-25 Power supply The power supply has been cut off and restored.
-26 Inputs/Outputs Fault on an input/output module.
-27 Internal clock The clock time must be set correctly.
+24 logger At least one reading in the logger is not coherent.
+25 power supply The power supply has been cut off and restored.
+26 inputs/outputs Fault on an input/output module.
+27 internal clock The clock time must be set correctly.
 28 Qb Fault on the Qb pipe.
 29 Qa Fault on the Qa pipe.
 30 QT Fault on the total flow.
 31 QT not valid Total flow invalid.

-Pipe fault
+Pipe / channel fault

 BIT No. FUNCTION NAME DESCRIPTION

 0 Velocity1 Chord 1 velocity faulty.

 1 Velocity2 Chord 2 velocity faulty.

 2 Velocity3 Chord 3 velocity faulty.

 3 Velocity4 Chord 4 velocity faulty.

 4 Velocity5 Chord 5 velocity faulty.

 5 Velocity6 Chord 6 velocity faulty.

 6 Velocity7 Chord 7 velocity faulty.

 7 Velocity8 Chord 8 velocity faulty.

 16 General velocity All velocities are faulty.

-17 General level All levels are faulty.
+17 General level (a) All levels are faulty.

-18 Height velocity The height velocity law or the automatic regression is activated.
+18 Height velocity (a) The height velocity law or the automatic regression is activated.

 30 Fault Fault on a velocity.

 31 Not valid Velocity not valid.